microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 ```

 > [!NOTE]
-> Remember that the administrator has to grant permsissions to the newly created service principal.
+> Remember that the administrator has to grant permissions to the newly created service principal.
 The service principal will be created in the same tenant as the subscription.

 #### Outputs (Advanced version only)